 Are All Calories Equal?

 I think we all generally understand that food contains calories.
-Calories are the energy component of food – we burn calories during exercise and we store excess calories for future exercise if we sit on the couch and watch football all day.
+Calories are the energy component of food – we burn calories during daily life and exercise and we store excess calories if our activity demands do not exceed our calorie intake.
 If you’ve ever even considered doing a diet, tracking your intake of calories is the #1 thing people will tell you to do.
 And while that’s an absolute must for successful dieting, there does seem to be more than meets the eye when it comes to calories.

 First we must understand that the argument against all calories being equal is physiology-based – not just semantics.
 If we simply look up the definition of a calorie, then yes, every calorie is the same.
 A calorie is simply the amount of energy required to raise the temperature of one gram of water by one degree Celsius.
 And yes, all calories do that equally.
 However, the body does not treat all calories from food the same (12) so we must now examine this statement from a physiological perspective.